 On 1 May 2018 the Strategic Asset Allocation was changed.
 The benchmark asset allocation is now: 50 percent in the Fixed Interest Unit Fund (previously 60 percent), 40 percent in the Overseas Equity Unit Fund (previously 32 percent) and 10 percent in the New Zealand Equity Unit Fund (previously 8 percent).

-17 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+16 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-The accounting policies set out below have been applied consistently to all periods presented in these financial statements.
+The following accounting policies have been applied consistently to all periods presented in these financial statements.